XRPLF/XRPL-Standards/XLS-0056d-batch/README.md

 * `UNTILFAILURE` or `tfUntilFailure` (with a value of `0x00000004`)
 * `INDEPENDENT` or `tfIndependent` (with a value of `0x00000008`)

+A transaction will be considered a failure if it receives any result that is not `tesSUCCESS`.

 #### 2.2.1. `ALLORNOTHING`
 All or nothing.
 All transactions must succeed for any of them to succeed.